Bob Gaglardi School of Business and Economics

 Bio

-Amanda is a strategic and results-oriented finance leader with more than 20 years of experience in large and international public companies specializing in finance, treasury, investor relations, foreign exchange, and interest rate risk management.
-Amanda was recognized as one of BC’s most influential women in finance by BC Business in 2019, named one of Canada’s top 100 most powerful women in 2018 by WXN, and recognized as 2017 BC CFO of the year in the emerging leader category by Business in Vancouver and CPABC.
-Amanda is the senior vice-president of investor relations and treasury for Finning International and she currently serves on the board of the Royal Inland Hospital Foundation, where she is treasurer and chair of the finance, investment, and audit committee.
+Amanda Hobson is an experienced finance executive and board director with a diverse background in both public and private sectors and more than 25 years of experience with international companies in the areas of finance and risk management.
+Amanda was recognized as one of BC’s most influential women in finance by BC Business in 2019, one of Canada’s top 100 most powerful women in 2018 by WXN, and 2017 BC CFO of the year in the emerging leader category by Business in Vancouver and CPABC.
+Amanda is a Fellow Chartered Professional Accountant (FCPA, FCA) as well as a Chartered Director and holds a Bachelor of Commerce degree with distinction from the University of Victoria.
+She currently serves on the board of directors for BC Hydro, Powerex and BCAA and previously served on the board of the Royal Inland Hospital Foundation, where she was treasurer and chair of the finance, investment, and audit committee.

 Adam Miron